Civil defense siren

 There are 8,200 alarm sirens for civil protection throughout Switzerland.
 They are tested once a year on the first Wednesday in February.

-The civil defense siren is a form of siren used to warn civilians of approaching danger - a form of Emergency population warning.
+A civil defense siren (also commonly known as an air-raid or tornado siren) is a form of siren used to warn civilians of approaching danger - a form of emergency population warning.
 Initially designed to warn city dwellers of air raids (air-raid sirens) during World War II, they were later used to warn of nuclear attack and natural disasters, such as tornadoes (tornado sirens).
 The generalized nature of sirens led to many of them being replaced with more specific warnings, such as the broadcast-based Emergency Alert System and the Cell Broadcast-based Wireless Emergency Alerts and EU-Alert mobile technologies.

 By use of varying tones or binary patterns of sound, different alert conditions can be called.
 Electronic sirens can transmit voice announcements in addition to alert tone signals.
 Siren systems may be electronically controlled and integrated into other warning systems.